-If you want to know more about balancing pool chemistry, click here to find out more.
+If you want to know more about balancing pool chemistry, check our pool cleaning chemicals guide to find out more.

 How to use pool clarifier:

-- Measure the volume of your pool: If you don’t know this, you can calculate this here.
+- Measure the volume of your pool: if you don’t know this, you can calculate it here.

-- Turn your pump on: So that the coagulated particles can run through your filter.
+- Turn your pool pump on: so that the coagulated particles can run through your filter.
 The longer the pump runs, the faster the pool will clear!

 - Wait: 2-3 days or until your pool turns sparkly clean.

 - Clean your pool filter.

 - Test and balance: pH, alkalinity, and sanitiser levels as pool clarifiers can change water chemistry.

 Lastly, and most importantly, make sure you’re running your pool filter for 8-12 hours every day.